 Snow Tower… Lord Bulan meets a firm, punishing strike from above, flattening his slothful bones and slaying him instantly.

-Vacation Tower… Vampire Lord Azrilan is aware of Chaos’ presence for almost one entire second before taking The Kingdoms Slayer to his heart the second Chaos chops his head off with his hand.
+Vacation Tower… Vampire Lord Azrilan is aware of Chaos’ presence for almost one entire second before taking The Kingdoms Slayer to his heart as Chaos chops his head off with his hand.

 Battle Tower… Admirably handled by Raid Minion and his corps of bloodthirsty killers.
 Overlord Unkillable will not be remembered for choosing an honest overlord title.